Yuvaraj-codes/whatsapp_ui_tailwindcss/README.md

 # whatsapp_ui_tailwindcss
-I have ccreated using tailwindscss-whatsapp_ui
+I have created using tailwindscss-whatsapp_ui